GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 *
 ### New user
 * I want to view dogs that are available for adoption.
-    * Avalable on the first page of website and from navigation bar.
+    * Available on the first page of website and from navigation bar.
 * I want to get a feel for the dogs personalities and know their details.
     * Profile gives full dog details and a paragraph about them.
 * I want to understand how to adopt a dog.